Spidy-Coder/Red_Wine_Quality_Analysis/README.md

 A special thanks to Terense Shin for uploading useul content for data science and ML.
 I have used it as my reference for this model building. https://terenceshin.medium.com/

-Visit the above url if you want to learn more about this topic and furthur more.
+Visit the above url if you want to know more about him and furthur more.